 Lynda is known for her engaging and inspirational speaking style, drawing on the latest thinking and cutting-edge research.
 Organisations she has spoken for include the RSA, Roche, Microsoft and the World Economic Forum.
 Here are a list of some of Lynda’s key speaking areas:

-It’s impossible to ignore the fact that those who lead corporations find themselves under increasing pressure.
-Many are plagued by the short-termism of the financial markets, which pushes them to prioritise efficiency, speed and profit in order to deliver shareholder value.
-At the same time, trust in corporations is on the decline, and ever more vocal citizens are forming themselves into worldwide communities of interest that are using the power of the crowd to influence corporate policy.
-And yet, while these pressures may be sweeping away some of the leadership capabilities we hold dear they are also clearing the way for new ideas about what leadership can and should be.
+Lynda is fascinated by the impact of global trends – technology, political, resources, demographic – on corporations and leadership.
+Leaders are under increasing pressure.
+Trust in corporations is on the decline, and ever more vocal citizens are forming themselves into worldwide communities of interest to influence corporate policy.
+And yet, while these pressures may be sweeping away some of the leadership capabilities we hold dear, they clear the way for new ideas about what leadership can and should be.

 The Hundred Year Life

-We are at the dawn of the 100-year life.
-This creates enormous opportunities, but also significant challenges and risks.
-Drawing on psychological and economic research to introduce the concepts of tangible and intangible assets at the level of the individual, exploring how a three-stage career will evolve and what it means to work for up to 80 years.
-From the corporate perspective, we will consider what this means for selection and development, for mentoring and coaching, and how corporations are beginning to prepare for what will without doubt be the most significant change in human capital ever faced.
+They draw on both psychological and economic research to introduce the concepts of tangible and intangible assets at the level of the individual.
+In The 100-Year Life they explored how a three-stage life has evolved and what it means to work for up to 80 years.
+From a corporate perspective, they considered how corporations are beginning to prepare for what will without doubt be the most significant change in human capital ever faced.

 The Future of Work

+What is the future of work and how do companies and individuals prepare?
 What will our working lives look like 20 years from now?
 What should we be preparing for?
-How will we be working, where will we be working and who will we be working with?
-Explore the changes we are all facing and learn about the skills and and behaviours we need to learn to remain competitive.
+How will we be working?
+Where will we be working?
+Who will we be working with?
+These are questions I have been addressing for decades.